Old car logos: American car companies that went out of business

 Mercury, operating under the umbrella of Ford Motor Company, was a distinct member of the automotive world from 1938 until its discontinuation in 2011.
 The brand stood out as an upscale alternative in the Ford lineup, targeting buyers interested in more luxurious vehicles.

 The emblem adopted by Mercury played a crucial role in shaping public opinion of the brand.
 The emblem design was subtle and sophisticated, evoking a sense of luxury similar to what buyers expect from a high-end automobile.
-Central to the design are the lines, which are not only an artistic extravagance but also fulfill a functional and narrative role.
+Central to the design are the lines, which are an artistic extravagance and fulfill a functional and narrative role.
 These lines mimic the shape of a winding road, symbolizing not only the open road but also the reliability and versatility of Mercury vehicles.

 Vehicles produced under the Mercury brand were characterized by attractive appearance, superior performance, and stability.
-These vehicles were equipped with advanced features, state-of-the-art technology, and high-quality materials, which justified their slightly higher price compared to standard Ford models.
+These vehicles were equipped with advanced features, state-of-the-art technology, and high-quality materials, which justified their slightly higher price than standard Ford models.

 Although Mercury is no longer in production, its legacy lives on.
-The older models remain popular in the used car market, and their qualities are still admired by many.
-Collectors appreciate these cars for the combination of performance and aesthetics that was so diligently cultivated by the brand.
+The older models remain popular in the used car market, and many still admire their qualities.
+Collectors appreciate these cars for the combination of performance and aesthetics that the brand diligently cultivated.

 Oldsmobile